dicook/mulgar_book/README.md

 The compiled book is located in `docs/`.

-(Notes on rendering: all the chapters need to be rendered to ensure that links are updated everywhere.
-Images used in the callouts, need to be manually added to docs.)
+(Notes on rendering: all the chapters need to be rendered to ensure that links are updated everywhere.)

 ## Contributing